zzybluebell/tp/docs/UserGuide.md

 ### 19. Summary: `summary`

-View a summary of all the data in the application
+View the summary of stored data in ezFoodie.

 **NOTE**: Only managers are allowed to view summary.
 Login as manager before entering command.

 Format: `summary`

-### 20. Clearing the program : `clear`
+### 20. Clearing ezFoodie data : `clear`

-Clears the program.
+Clear all data stored in ezFoodie.
+Use with Caution!

 Format: `clear`

+**NOTE**:Only managers are allowed to clear.

 ### 21. Saving the data

-ezFoodie data are saved in the hard disk by JSON automatically after any command that changes the data.
+ezFoodie data is saved in a JSON file in hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### 22. Editing the data file

-ezFoodie data are saved as a JSON file `[JAR file location]/data/ezFoodie.json`.
-Advanced users are welcome to update data directly by editing that data file.
+ezFoodie data is located at `[JAR file location]/data/ezFoodie.json`.
+Advanced users are welcome to update data directly by editing the data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, ezFoodie will discard all data and start with an empty data file at the next run.
+If any changes to the JSON file make it invalid, ezFoodie will discard all data and restart with an empty data file at the next run.
 </div>

 --------------------------------------------------------------------------------------------------------------------